Pacismo/Pacismo.github.io/_posts/2020-57-23-What-to-do-now.md

 ## About the Powershell Scripts

 By the way, as some of you may have noticed, there *are* Powershell scripts.
 These are meant to ease the management of the site into a few simple commands.
 You are free to take those, if you wish!
-However, you should read up on the [licence](/licence/) first.
-The licence and scripts are provided in the [repository](https://github.com/Pacismo/Pacismo.github.io).
+However, you should read up on the [license](/license/) first.
+The license and scripts are provided in the [repository](https://github.com/Pacismo/Pacismo.github.io).
 Be sure to just download the scripts!

-## Why This Page Now Has a Licence
+## Why This Page Now Has a license

 This is meant to protect my copyright and let people know what they can/cannot use and how they can/cannot use it.
 It's for the best, don't worry.
 In fact, for the vast majority of you, this isn't even a concern!